 STRESS is the topic today.
 This subject has been weighing on my mind (no pun intended) and I thought I would do some research and reflection.
 What causes stress?
-It’s different for everyone.
-How do we eliminate and/or handle stress?
-I suppose solutions are unique to the individual and situation.
-The scary thing is how much stress can affect our lives, health and functionality.
+How do we eliminate or handle stress?
+How does stress affect our lives?

 If you think that glass of wine is helping…think again.

 “Stress also becomes harmful when people use alcohol, tobacco, or drugs to try and relieve their stress.
 Unfortunately, instead of relieving the stress and returning the body to a relaxed state, these substances tend to keep the body in a stressed state and cause more problems.”